beeva-arturomartinez/beeva-best-practices/frontend/angular/README.md

 ## Inject your JSONs in production via `constants`

 When you deploy your app into productive environments timing is of the essence.
-Normal minification procedures cover the obfuscation, concatenation and minification of your resources into <one-lined> one file.
+Normal minification procedures cover the obfuscation, concatenation, minification and compression of all your resources into <one-lined> one file.
 Your JSON resources that represent static files on your filesystem shall be minified too, and even converted into an Angular-ready format (avoiding the XHR calls to retrieve them on startup).
 For that purpose both `Grunt` and `Gulp` offer you tools (`angular-constants` or `ng-constants`) to convert such JSON files into Angular constants that could be directly injected into your app as another dependency.
 Nice and neat, you're avoiding `N` service calls with this approach.

 ```javascript
 // Gruntfile.js -EXAMPLE CONFIGURATION-